wandb/docs/docs/guides/launch/sagemaker.md

 ## Queue setup

-The config for a SageMaker queue is a JSON blob that gets passed to [SageMaker API's `CreateTrainingJob` request](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTrainingJob.html).
+The config for a SageMaker queue is a JSON blob that is passed to [SageMaker API's `CreateTrainingJob` request](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTrainingJob.html).
 When you create the queue, the config will be automatically populated with the following JSON:

 ```yaml
 {